 Dan has over 10 years experience in health finance and business development, and is currently

-a Senior Project Manager for Kaiser Permanente.
+a Lead Project Manager for Kaiser Permanente.
 Dan is also a singer, songwriter, and multi-instrumentalist for the band Hunter Hunted, a Los Angeles based indie pop group who has toured with bands such as Rachel Platten, Twenty One Pilots, Fitz and the Tantrums, Andrew McMahon in the Wilderness, Weezer, and FUN.
-Lastly, Dan is Co-founder and CFO of Electric Flight Crew, a national social fitness group of athletic young professionals, committed to inspiring health, happiness, innovation, and fellowship, built on the foundation of collective fitness.
+Lastly, Dan is CFO and co-founder of Electric Flight Crew, a national social fitness group of athletic young professionals, committed to inspiring health, happiness, innovation, and fellowship, built on the foundation of collective fitness.

 As a grandson to Chinese refugees, Dan feels a special bond with all of the new arrival families entering the U.S. today and thus believes it is his duty to pay forward the love and privilege he has been given from the hard work and sacrifice of those who came before him.

 Jade Chien & Yin Zhen, Co-Chief Legal Officers